nabijaczleweli/gen-epub-book.cpp/gen-epub-book.md

     File to parse, must exist, must comply with the DESCRIPTOR FORMAT.

-    Special case: '-' to read from stdin.

   OUT_FILE

     File to write the book to, parent directory needn't exist.

-    Special case: '-' to write to stdout.

 ## DESCRIPTOR FORMAT